 But even with two years to spare, it is safe to say that no organization will be able to cope successfully with the Year 2000 challenge unless both its management and staff realistically measure its scope and commit to its solution.
 Bluntly stated, if your own management and staff, or your correspondents and customers, take any of the following positions, your organization may be at risk:

+Covered by contract -- our lawyers have determined that we are appropriately protected by our legal agreements.
 The lawyers may get rich, but will you be in business?

+Testing is not a problem -- our organization has good testing and acceptance procedures and we test all the time.
 Previous internal testing standards probably won't do the job this time.

 As a bank supervisor, the Federal Reserve Bank of New York will do whatever it can to encourage banks to set up and adhere to programs that deal with Year 2000 problems.
 Our examiners will focus on how well individual banks are doing and will highlight for senior management and directors those instances when progress may be lagging.
 This oversight will include not only U.S. banks, but also the U.S. branches and agencies of foreign banks.
 However, the motivation and determination to cope with the Year 2000 problem must come from within banking organizations rather than from supervisory oversight.
 Getting the Year 2000 issue right is critical for every organization.
 Failure to get it right will affect the integrity of the payments system and the performance of the domestic, and maybe even the global, economy.